Mechanics

 Souls

-NEWA resource gained from combat that powers card-draw abilities.
+NEWA resource gained from Soul cards that powers card-draw abilities.

 Stars